Ramen11001/edu-hlg-web/README.md

 # product-manage-web

-Application developed with Angular 16 for product management with a user commenting system.
+Application developed with Angular 16 for courses management with a user commenting system.
 Uses Bootstrap 5 for styling and UI components.

 ## Core Technologies